D-Mannose for UTIs: Does it work & how much to take

 What's the lowdown?

-• Despite limited studies, some people have found that taking D-mannose daily has helped to prevent and sometimes treat UTIs
+Despite limited studies, some people have found that taking D-mannose daily has helped to prevent and sometimes treat UTIs

-• The NHS now lists D-mannose supplements as a suggested way to prevent recurring UTIs, although it is not recommended for use if you’re pregnant
+The NHS now lists D-mannose supplements as a suggested way to prevent recurring UTIs, although it is not recommended for use if you’re pregnant

 What is a urinary tract infection?

 Ah, the urinary tract infection (UTI) sixth sense.
 Many of us can feel a UTI¹ coming from a mile away – the dreaded lower back pain, the urgency to pee more than usual – it’s enough to send you fleeing to the supermarket and chugging down litre upon litre of cranberry juice in a desperate attempt to stave off the inevitable.
-They’re uncomfortable and inconvenient and can affect the best of us – in fact 50% of women will suffer from a UTI at some point in their life, with a quarter going on to suffer from recurrent UTIs which can severely impact quality of life.10
+They’re uncomfortable and inconvenient and can affect the best of us – in fact 50% of women will suffer from a UTI at some point in their life, with many going on to suffer from recurrent UTIs which can severely impact quality of life.

 The majority of UTIs are caused by Escherichia coli – a bacteria that resides in the intestine as part of normal, healthy gut flora.
 This bug can become problematic when it finds its way to the urinary tract and subsequently causes an infection in the bladder, urethra, or the kidneys.

-UTIs are a colossal inconvenience and not nearly spoken about widely enough, and although they can affect men, women are more susceptible due to having a shorter urethra (the tube you pee from) which means bacteria have a shorter distance to travel to reach the bladder or kidneys and cause infection.
+UTIs are a colossal inconvenience and not nearly spoken about widely enough, and although they can affect men, women are more susceptible due to having a shorter urethra (the tube you pee from) which means bacteria have a shorter distance to travel to reach the bladder or kidneys and subsequently cause infection.
 Common UTI symptoms can include:

-• Pain, or a burning sensation when you pee
+- Pain, or a burning sensation when you pee

-• Pain in your lower back or tummy
+- Pain in your lower back or tummy

-• Cloudy urine
+- Cloudy urine

-• Needing to pee more than usual
+- Needing to pee more than usual

 How are UTIs treated?

-These antibiotics may cause side effects – nausea, vomiting, diarrhoea, headaches, to name a few.
+Antibiotics are currently the go-to treatment for recurrent UTIs and in the UK at the moment you are likely to be given one of trimethoprim, nitrofurantoin, amoxicillin or cefalexin.
+Of course, these don’t come without their possible side effects – nausea, vomiting, diarrhoea, headaches, to name a few.
 Not to mention that pesky little looming global crisis called antibiotic resistance which could mean that, over time, a UTI may no longer respond to antibiotic treatment.

 A while ago, we did a Sunday Surgery session on our Instagram where loads of our community raved about taking D-mannose as a preventative measure for UTIs, so we decided to do a little digging.